ProjectPythia/pythia-foundations/foundations/github/contribute-to-pythia.md

 git push origin clarify-sst-tos
 ```

-## Create a PR
+## Create a pull request

 Now, going to our remote repo on GitHub, forked from `pythia-foundations`, we see that recent changes have been made.
 By clicking on the "Compare & pull request" button, we can open a PR, proposing that our changes be merged into the main branch of `ProjectPythia/pythia-foundations`.

 <img src="../../images/GitHubContrFork.png" alt="GitHub Forked Repo">

 Project Pythia has an automated reviewer system: when a PR is created, two members of the organization will be randomly chosen to review it.
 If your PR is not immediately ready to be approved and merged, open it as a draft to delay the review process.
-Once it is ready, click "Ready for review" to take it out of draft mode.
+As shown in this [Git Branches section](https://foundations.projectpythia.org/foundations/github/git-branches.html#merging-branches), the "Draft pull request" button is found using the arrow on the "Create pull request" button.

 Let's add the `content` tag and open this one as a draft for now: